djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 There are a few common culprits for training instabilities: high learning rate, bad data, data-parameter state interactions ([spikes can come from specific combinations of data batches and model parameter states](https://arxiv.org/abs/2204.02311)), poor initialisation ([OLMo2](https://arxiv.org/abs/2501.00656) revealed that $\mathcal{N}(0, 0.02)$ can improve stability upon scaled initialisation), and precision (eww, not fp16).

-Besides aformentioned ideas like **z-loss** or **QKNorm**, **data filtering** (OLMo2 removed documents with repeated n-grams, specifically those with 32+ repetitions of 1-13 token spans) significantly reduces spike frequency.
-If spikes still occur, common methods include retraining around the spike by **skipping problematic batches** or **tighening gradient clipping**.
+Besides aforementioned ideas like **z-loss** or **QKNorm**, **data filtering** (OLMo2 removed documents with repeated n-grams, specifically those with 32+ repetitions of 1-13 token spans) significantly reduces spike frequency.
+If spikes still occur, common methods include retraining around the spike by **skipping problematic batches** or **tightening gradient clipping**.

 # post-training

 ## evals

-Given today's standards of LLMs as coding agents and assistants that can reason, that are four broad class of evals that researchers care about:
+Given today's standards of LLMs as coding agents and assistants that can reason, there are four broad classes of evals that researchers care about:
-1. **Knowledge**: for small models, GPQA Diamond tests graduate-level multi-choice questions and gives better signa than other evals like MMLU.
+1. **Knowledge**: for small models, GPQA Diamond tests graduate-level multi-choice questions and gives better signal than other evals like MMLU.
 Another good test for factuality is SimpleQA, although smaller models are much less performant due to limited knowledge.
 2. **Math**: AIME is still the leading benchmark, with others like MATH-500 providing a useful sanity check for small models.
 3. **Code**: LiveCodeBench tracks both coding competency via competitive programming while SWE-bench Verified is a more sophisticated alternative but much harder for smaller models.
 4. **Multilinguality**: there aren't many options except for Global MMLU to target the languages that models were pretrained on/should perform well in.